Stop Chatting With AI. Start Building With It.

 Month seven: “Initialise.”
 And it knows everything.

 The gap between “chatting with AI” and “compounding with AI” grows wider every single day.The difference between month one and month seven isn’t talent or tools.
 It’s just discipline applied consistently.
+The same discipline that turns a git history into business intelligence and a pattern library into taste.

 Start Today